-"The regulatory body shall ensure the application of the requirements for education, training, qualification and competence in protection and safety of all persons engaged in facilities and activities relevant to protection and safety."
+2.8.
+Paragraph 2.32 of GSR Part 3 [9] states that: "The regulatory body shall ensure the application of the requirements for education, training, qualification and competence in protection and safety of all persons engaged in activities relevant to protection and safety."

-"The regulatory body, in conjunction with other competent authorities, shall specify requirements for acceptance and for performance, by regulation or by the application of published standards, for any manufactured or constructed source, device, equipment or facility that, when in use, has implications for protection and safety."
+"The regulatory body, in conjunction with other relevant authorities, shall specify requirements for acceptance and for performance, by regulation or by the application of published standards, for any manufactured or constructed source, device, equipment or facility that, when in use, has implications for protection and safety."